wp-plugins/quick-featured-images/README.txt

 9. Filter by **tag**: Search posts by tag
 10. Filter by **parent page**: Search child pages by parent page

-= Automatic Default Featured Images =
+= Automatic Default Featured Images: Rules =

 **You can set rules for default featured images of posts easily.** Every time you insert a new post or save an existing post Quick Featured Images will look for a rule to add and to change the preset featured image to the saved post.